-'''

-record Placement
+''' record Placement

 Boolean visible = true;

 Transformation transformation "Placement in the diagram layer";

-Boolean iconVisible "Visible in icon layer; for public connector"; Transformation iconTransformation "Placement in the icon layer; for public connector"; end Placement; '''
+Transformation iconTransformation "Placement in the icon layer";

+end Placement;

+'''

 If no iconTransformation is given the transformation is also used for placement in the icon layer.
-If no iconVisible is given for a public connector the visible is also used for visibility in the icon layer.

 [A connector can be shown in both an icon layer and a diagram layer of a class.
 Since the coordinate systems typically are different, placement information needs to be given using two different coordinate systems.
 More flexibility than just using scaling and translation is needed since the abstraction views might need different visual placement of the connectors.
 The attribute transformation gives the placement in the diagram layer and iconTransformation gives the placement in the icon layer.
 When a connector is shown in a diagram layer, its diagram layer is shown to facilitate opening up a hierarchical connector to allow connections to its internal subconnectors.]